KainTheDev/multi-purpose/README.md

 ## Contribution

 We welcome contributions to the Multi-purpose package.
 If you encounter any issues or have ideas for improvements, feel free to open an issue or submit a pull request on our [GitHub repository](https://github.com/KainTheDev/multi-purpose).
-Let's build an even more powerful and user-friendly package together!

 ## License